RobertMachamud/Milestone3/README.md

 ## Acknowledgements
+  - Michael From Tutor Support for his awesome help and many hours of working with me without making it easy 😎
-  - My Mentor for his help (tips, links, etc.) and his great energy! 😎
+  - My Mentor for his help (tips, links, etc.) and his great energy!
   - Tutor support at Code Institute for their support.

 ## Note
-  - I know I could have used Bootstrap for better responsiveness but I intentionally chose to use css to learn more
+  - I know I could have used Bootstrap or Materialize for better (and easier) responsiveness but I intentionally chose to use mostly plain css to get more comfortable with it and to improve my skills by beeing forced to improvise, use diffent (and newly learned) skills etc.
+  In this project I tried to understand css combinators and to use them a lot.